Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narwee has lower than average incomes nationally.
-The median income is $43,909 and the average is $56,623.
-In comparison, Greater Sydney's median income is $60,817 and average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $47,799 (median) and $61,640 (average).
-Census 2021 income data shows Narwee's household, family, and personal incomes rank modestly between the 19th and 31st percentiles.
-The largest segment comprises 28.9% earning $1,500 - 2,999 weekly (1,647 residents), similar to the surrounding region at 30.9%.
-Housing affordability pressures are severe with only 79.1% of income remaining, ranking at the 24th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narwee's median income is $43,909 and average income is $56,623.
+This is lower than the national averages of $60,817 (median) and $83,003 (average).
+Considering Greater Sydney's figures, Narwee's incomes are significantly lower.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Narwee would be approximately $47,799 (median) and $61,640 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Narwee rank modestly, between the 19th and 31st percentiles.
+The largest segment comprises 28.9% earning $1,500 - $2,999 weekly (1,647 residents), similar to the surrounding region where 30.9% fall into this bracket.
+Housing affordability pressures are severe in Narwee, with only 79.1% of income remaining, ranking at the 24th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income